 |products_brands.csv||ALL||Each SKU level product & attributes||DOWNLOAD SAMPLE FILE|

 The above document defined the requirements for the data files necessary.
 This document helps to define the naming convention and requirements for all of the catalog and product images.
 These images are referred to as "Media Assets".

-In order for products to be found when retailers use the Digital Market search tool, each product's field attributes in the catalog data files must match the specific category, subcategory, and gender field attributes defined.
+In order for products to be found when retailers use the Exchange search tool, each product's field attributes in the catalog data files must match the specific category, subcategory, and gender field attributes defined.

 If you have any questions, please submit a support ticket.
 We're here to help.